Slaughter and Butchery, Respect and Responsibility

 We imported equipment designed for a smaller scale, but delivering a top-quality job from Italy, no coincidence there in that so many smaller scale farming/food businesses support a vibrant nation of foodies.

-Our birds live in colonies of 250 with freedom to range over our organic pasture, exploring, scratching, pecking, flocking, growing steadily and slowly.
+Our birds live in colonies of up to 150 birds with freedom to range over our organic pasture, exploring, scratching, pecking, flocking, growing steadily and slowly.
 The lifespan of a commercial broiler chicken is a maximum of 40 days, but it can be as little as 28 days from the egg to the finished chicken.
 With concentrated feed and little room or encouragement to exercise, it comes as no surprise that they are fat, no, obese; often uncomfortable (too heavy for their underdeveloped legs), then suffering the indignity of being literally swept up in a 'chicken catching' frenzy, in the largest businesses by machine.

 Our chickens on the other hand, grow and mature slowly, a minimum lifespan of 96 days when they are still very healthily charging about our paddocks.